 Epilepsy is a neurological condition that causes unprovoked or recurrent seizures.

 “If you get more than one seizure in less than 24 hours without having a high fever, severe flu or infection/disease such as Meningitis or Cerebral Malaria then it is epilepsy.
 We have to conduct tests to identify what is causing the seizures,” said Dr Gilbert Katana.

 People with epilepsy tend to have more physical injuries (such as fractures and bruising from injuries related to seizures), as well as higher rates of psychological conditions, including anxiety and depression.

-Dr. Katana explains that “there is a great connection between mental health and epilepsy in terms of the patients, care takers and care givers; and in terms of what people with epilepsy go through in the society in a day-to-day basis.”
+Dr. Katana explains that “there is a great connection between mental health and epilepsy in terms of the patients, caretakers, and caregivers; and in terms of what people with epilepsy go through in the society on a day-to-day basis.”

 Causes of Epilepsy

 Epilepsy is not contagious and one can get epilepsy at any given age.

 Causes can vary from structural, genetic, infectious, metabolic, and immune; some are unknown.

 Brain damage from prenatal and perinatal causes e.g. loss of oxygen or trauma during birth which may arise in prolonged labour.

 A child may also be born with brain complications if the mother fails to get enough minerals needed for the formation of the brain during pregnancy.